ctriapr7/ETH-Wallet/README.md

-## EthereumWalletTracker :grin:
+## Ethereum Wallet Tracker
-Track Ethereum balance and transactions using Python.
+Track Ethereum balance and transactions.
 #### How to use it ?
 1. Clone this repository into your computer.
 2. Add your API_KEY (For more informations : [Etherscan](https://etherscan.io/myapikey))